Customer Dissatisfaction: What Causes It and How to Fix It

 A product is considered poor when the quality of the product doesn’t correspond to customer expectations.
 It can be an issue with product features not performing correctly.

-For example, if a Saas product has a lot of bugs and creates friction when users are trying to achieve a goal, then it will leave customers dissatisfied.
+For example, if a SaaS product has a lot of bugs and creates friction when users are trying to achieve a goal, it will leave customers dissatisfied.

 Another reason can be hidden product or service costs that were not stated clearly at the beginning of the user journey.
-Not announcing price changes properly is a similar issue.
+Not announcing price changes properly can be another issue.

 The product or service fails to meet customer expectations

-If your product doesn’t deliver what you promised to customers, expect them to express unhappiness towards it.
+If your product doesn’t deliver what you promised to customers, expect them to express unhappiness toward it.

 For example, you hyped your product to your audience, telling them it has powerful functionality that delivers high results.
 But once they got their hands on the product, it failed to meet expectations miserably.